Validating File Signatures with libmagic in Node.js: A Production-Ready Implementation Guide

 The C++ addon shares a single internal database file descriptor.
 Concurrent detect() calls can trigger EBUSY.
 Instantiate a separate Magic object per worker thread, or wrap calls in an async queue with a concurrency limit of 1 per instance.

-const pQueue = require('p-queue');
+const PQueue = require('p-queue').default;

-const queue = new pQueue({ concurrency: 1 });
+const queue = new PQueue({ concurrency: 1 });

-async function safeDetect(buffer) {
+function safeDetect(magic, buffer) {

-return queue.add(() => magic.detect(buffer));
+return queue.add(() => new Promise((resolve, reject) => {

 }